DeanWilsonUK/NewOrderCodeSequencer/README.md

 //Getting Started

 To use this project, you'll need:

 - Processing IDE: The sketch is written in Processing, so you'll need the Processing IDE to run it.
+- MidiBus Library: This sketch requires the MidiBus library for MIDI communication.
+Install it via Processing by navigating to Sketch > Import Library > Add Library and searching for "MidiBus".
 - MIDI Device: This sketch triggers MIDI notes, which requires a Digital Audio Workstation (DAW) or any MIDI-capable software to generate sounds from these notes.

 //Setup Instructions